hansb001/thin-edge.io/docs/src/tutorials/getting-started.md

 ### Connect

-We now are ready to connect RevPi with Cumulocity.
+We now are ready to connect the device to Cumulocity.
 This can be achieved via:
 ```
 sudo tedge connect c8y
 ```